YaSaXii/polynomial-curve-fitting/README.md

 # polynomial-curve-fitting
-An implementation of polynomial curve fitting using Bayesian methods.
+ python implementation of polynomial curve fitting using Bayesian methods.